liyinglilyyang/COSC499Project/README.md

 Jason |
 Karim | averageFeature | prints out the average of 9 numbers from user input Skylar | updated readme
-Amneet | Max Feature | Out of a list of 9 integers prints the highest value.
+Amneet | maxFeature | Out of a list of 9 integers prints the highest value.

 # Average Feature
 ## Purpose